jeffreysorgen/golf-club-sensors/activity.md

 **More UUID-Specific info:**

 ##### GATT angulars:
 **Interesting:** There are two GATT units, 0x2743 and 0x2744, which are _angular velocity (radian per second)_ and _angular acceleration (radian per second squared)_, respectively.
 Don't know whether I'd be able to use this.
-It's related to centripetal force.
+It's related to centripetal force. _But if I use this measure, it will appear in the MCU code and not transmitted via BLE._

 ##### UUID BLE specification:
 _I read that this was important for BLE:_ UUID for BLE: _"XXXXXXXX-0000-1000-8000-00805F9B34FB"_ _(Look this up to find standard BLE list)_